:bm1::bm2::bm3::bm4::bm5::bm6::bm7::bm8::bm9::bm0:

 @bonkmaykr@canithesis.org

-I made the Firestar Mod Manager for Playstation Vita.
-Currently working on a danmaku shooter game called "Time Falcon".
+Currently working on a danmaku shooter game called "Time Falcon", my own game engine for it, and some other stuff.
 My posts can range anywhere from deep nerd thoughts to brainless shitposting.

 Give me liberty or give me death